varigence/docs/bimlflex/modeling-tools/accelerator.md

 #### ModelOverrideShortName

-This column contains the short name to be used for Links and Link Satellites after the solution is modelled.
+This column contains the short name to be used for Links and Link Satellites after the solution is modeled.

 A Link between "GeneralLedger" and "ChartOfAccounts" will use the default name "LNK_GeneralLedger_ChartOfAccounts".